ztyyLV/web-twain-docs/info/api/Addon_Camera.md

       //Return true：Exit continuous scan mode without saving the captured image data.
 Return false: Stay on the original viewer

    funcConfirmExit: funcConfirmExit,
-      //funcConfirmExit is the callback funtion，
+      //funcConfirmExit is the callback funtion
       //Return true：End this capture without saving the image data.
 Return false: Stay on the original viewer },